ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

-The methods that have `Function`, `BiFunction` arguments return `CompletionStage&lt;T>` that can be used to pass values.
-The methods that have `Consumer`, `BiConsumer`, `Runnable` return `CompletionStage&lt;Void>` that can be used to perform computations with _side-effects_ and can signalize the fact of completion of computation either with the result or with an exception.
+>If a method accepts a functional interface that does not return a result (`Consumer`, `BiConsumer`, `Runnable`) it can be used to perform computations with _side-effects_ and to signal that the computation has completed either with a result or with an exception.

-The _third_ naming pattern explains _what thread executes_ the new stage:
+The third naming pattern explains _what thread executes the new stage_:

-*   if a method has fragment `something(...)`, then the new stage is executed by _the default facility_ (that can be synchronous or asynchronous).
+*   if a method has fragment `something(...)`, then the new stage is executed by _the default facility_ (that can be synchronous or asynchronous)
-*   if a method has fragment `somethingAsync(...)`, then the new stage is executed by _the default asynchronous facility_.
+*   if a method has fragment `somethingAsync(...)`, then the new stage is executed by _the default asynchronous facility_
-*   if a method has fragment `somethingAsync(..., Executor)`, then the new stage is executed by the supplied `Executor`.
+*   if a method has fragment `somethingAsync(..., Executor)`, then the new stage is executed by the given `Executor`

-Note that _the default facility_ and _the default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
-Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.
+Note that _the default facility_ and _the default asynchronous facility_ are defined by the `CompletionStage` implementations, not by this interface.
+Looking ahead, the `CompletableFuture` class uses threads that try to complete the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.

->ForkJoinPool.commonPool() is shared across the JVM, it is implicitly used by the `CompletableFuture` class and Parallel Streams.
+>Note that the thread pool returned by the `ForkJoinPool.commonPool()` method is shared across the whole JVM by all the `CompletableFuture` objects and all Parallel Streams.

-##### Code examples
+#### Code examples

-The `thenApply` method creates a new stage, that upon completion transforms the given `Function` to the result of the single previous stage.
+The `thenApply` method creates a new stage, that upon completion transforms the result of the single previous stage by the given `Function`.

 ```